tautvilas/lingu/README.md

 # Lingu

-Lingu is extesible programming language that is operating with domain absractions and not their implementation details.
+Lingu is extensible programming language that is operating with domain absractions and not their implementation details.

 This technology is WIP and exploring ideas similar to [concept programming](https://en.wikipedia.org/wiki/Concept_programming) and [intentional programming](https://en.wikipedia.org/wiki/Intentional_programming).